• What is PIDA?

 • Can wrongdoing under PIDA be reported anonymously?

 • Yes, wrongdoing can be reported anonymously.
-However, the anonymous reporter may be asked to provide certain information to determine if they are an employee or former employee.
+However, the anonymous reporter may be asked to provide certain information to determine if they are a current or former employee or health professional.

 • People who submit anonymous reports may not receive information about the conduct of any investigation into the wrongdoing, including notice of the investigation and results.